mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 4. From now on, that proxy instance becomes your bean, and it’s delivered from Spring Container when requested.

+**Programmatic transaction management is a good idea only if**:
+1. Has only a small number of transactional operations.
+For example, if you have a web application that requires transactions only for certain update operations, you may not want to set up transactional proxies by using Spring or any other technology.
+2. Being able to set the transaction name explicitly.

 ##  What is the default rollback policy?
 How can you override it?

 - Default rollback policy: **only** when a `RuntimeException` is thrown.